 The Mercedes E-Class has been given a mid-life nip and tuck, with a comprehensive redesign inside and out, plus extra kit and new technology features.
-The saloon and Estate versions will go on sale in June 2020; Coupe and Cabriolet versions are due to be revealed later.
+The saloon and Estate versions are on sale now, with deliveries scheduled to begin in the autumn; Coupe and Cabriolet versions are due to be revealed later.

 Each new E-Class model gets a set of redesigned headlights and a slimmer set of tail-lights, as well as a reprofiled grille at the front.
 AMG Line models get new bumpers, and there are three new colour options to choose from.

 Inside, every model now gets twin digital screens as standard; previously, basic models used a set of analogue dials paired with a central infotainment display.
 Buyers can upgrade the two 10.25-inch monitors to a pair of 12.3-inch screens.
 The E-Class also features the augmented reality navigation setup first seen in the smaller A-Class, whereby arrows are overlaid on footage from a front-facing camera to show you which turn to take.